 organize the lights

 We all know that untangling the lights from the previous year is a tedious task.
 I love the idea of winding the lights around hangers, or cardboard.
 Even using poles to hang the lights and keep them from tangling around the others.
+You can also purchase these storage lightboxes above fairly inexpensivly.

 Wrapping Paper Storage